Perspective | If you call the IRS, there’s only a 1-in-50 chance you’ll reach a human being

 “If you look at the reasons that a lot of these returns are being pulled, it really impacts, unfortunately, lower-income taxpayers,” Collins said.
 “That’s a percentage of the population who do not need to have their refunds delayed.”

-Returns that are being pulled to correct the Rebate Recovery Credit for the stimulus payment or to verify the 2019 income for the EITC are sent to the IRS’s Error Resolution System unit, where the forms wait in “suspense” until reviewed by an agency employee.
+Returns that are being pulled to correct the Recovery Rebate Credit for the stimulus payment or to verify the 2019 income for the EITC are sent to the IRS’s Error Resolution System unit, where the forms wait in “suspense” until reviewed by an agency employee.
 And here’s why calls to the IRS aren’t fruitful: The IRS system isn’t programmed to indicate why a return is in limbo.

-As of the week ending April 9, more than 8 million individual 1040 returns were in suspense status because of the Rebate Recovery Credit or EITC income review, Collins said.
+As of the week ending April 9, more than 8 million individual 1040 returns were in suspense status because of the Recovery Rebate Credit or EITC income review, Collins said.
 The backlog also includes 5.3 million individual 2019 and 2020 paper returns; 4.7 million individual returns with processing errors or fraud identification issues requiring responses from taxpayers; and 11 million business and other returns.

 Collins doesn’t fault the IRS for all the delays.
 But she rightfully slams the agency for not providing taxpayers with more information about why their returns and/or refunds are held up.